-For more information about kidney services across the province, visit bcrenalagency.ca.
-The agency website also offers helpful information for kidney patients on medication, diet, independent dialysis options, tips for living well with kidney disease, and many other topics.
+For more information about kidney services across the province, visit bcrenal.ca.
+The website also offers helpful information for kidney patients on medication, diet, independent dialysis options, tips for living well with kidney disease, and many other topics.
+You can also join us on Facebook, X, LinkedIn and Youtube to receive all of our latest updates.